 Another hanging rotating ornament “Believe” in Macy’s Herald Square store’s main hallway

-Further up Fifth, we got to Rockefeller Center and Saks Fifth Avenue.
-Of course I had to try to get the obligatory picture of the Rockefeller Christmas Tree.
+Further up Fifth, beyond the diamond district, we got to Rockefeller Center and Saks Fifth Avenue.
+Of course, I had to try to get the obligatory picture of the Rockefeller Christmas Tree.
 The Center was packed beyond belief and so hard to get an uninterrupted view even in the bitter cold.

 At Sak’s Fifth Avenue the holiday windows were spectacular, the theme was a New York City play on classic fairy tales.
 The colors were so vibrant and the descriptions were hilarious.